Just Eat issues warning to customers to update app over new order rules

 JUST Eat has warned customers that they will need to provide new information for deliveries.

-As part of the new app update, the take-away hub will be asking shoppers to provide photo ID when purchasing certain items.
+As part of the new app update, the take-away hub will be asking shoppers to provide a date of birth and photo ID to prove it when purchasing certain items.

 read more on just eat